Guitar lessons near me in Indianapolis, IN

 Indianapolis guitar learners from Irvington, Broad Ripple, Fountain Square

-Elizabeth taught 12 days ago
+Marco taught 3 days ago

 The student and tutor practiced guitar chords, strumming patterns, and fingerpicking techniques for specific songs.
 The session focused on improving chord transitions, proper finger placement, and reading tableture.
 The student was assigned to practice chord progressions and finger exercises, focusing on consistency and speed.